UNDERSTANDING GERMANY: HISTORY, CULTURE AND SOCIETY - 2023/4

 Assesses ability to write accurate and appropriate German, demonstrates knowledge and understanding of topics covered.

 Formative assessment will focus on student participation and class discussions throughout the module.
 Students will be provided with detailed written feedback following coursework assignments.

 Verbal feedback will also occur in class and individual appointments if required.

-- This module aims to equip students with a broad general knowledge and understanding of the society and culture of Germany and the German-speaking world, including an introduction to the historical background that has shaped the contemporary societies and cultures in these regions.
+- This module aims to equip students with a broad general knowledge and understanding of the societies and cultures of Germany and other German-speaking countries, including an introduction to the historical background that has shaped contemporary society and culture in these countries.